 - Any member of staff in the school community will be willing to listen and try to help you if you ask them

-Our pastoral team is well experienced and able to provide support in school.
+Our pastoral team is experienced and able to provide support in school.
 Whilst, we aim to support in every way we can there is a wide range of external support available which maybe a good starting point for you if you need additional support and guidance.

 Click each of these links for further information: